mvcisback/SSLVC/report/report.md

 \end{figure}
 \centerline{}

-The system will require recalibration if/when the lighting and the background sound is different for both 3D audio reconstruction and speaker recognition.
+The system will require re-calibration if/when the lighting and the background sound is different for both 3D audio reconstruction and speaker recognition.